Black Men and Racial Trauma: Impacts, Disparities, and Interventions

 Learning Objectives

-• Identify four components of the unified theory of racism (UTR).
+- Upon completion of this session, participants will be able to identify four components of the unified theory of racism (UTR).

-• Examine the three components of the Integrated Model of Racial Trauma (IMRT).
+- Upon completion of this session, participants will be able to examine the three components of the Integrated Model of Racial Trauma (IMRT).

 Target Audience